 Scholarships and financial aid available for January 2020 courses

 Several UK universities are offering financial aid and scholarships, especially meant for students enrolling in January 2020 undergraduate and postgraduate programmes.
-Scholarships range from £1,000 to £10,000 and are easily to apply for all international students, provided they get admitted into a university.
+Scholarships range from £1,000 to £10,000 and are easy to apply for all international students, provided they get admitted into a university.

 More job prospects